A lunch (or dinner!) that every cheese lover will adore

 For lunch, serve this grilled cheese with a simple leafy green salad.
 For a casual dinner, dress it up with a side vegetable like these hand-cut sweet potato fries or these grilled potatoes with rosemary, garlic and coarse sea salt – a meal that every cheese lover will want to devour.

-Grilled cheese sandwich with garlic confit and baby arugula
+Grilled cheese sandwich with garlic confit & arugula